enckse/pyxstitch/README.md

 ### advanced

 some configuration options are available via the `--kv` input settings.
-Alternatively set these in a $HOME/.pyxstitch.config file to use different defaults always (unless a `--kv` is passed) or pass a `--config` and specify a certain file
+Alternatively set these in a $HOME/.pyxstitch.config file to use different defaults always (unless a `--kv` is passed) or pass a `--config` and specify a different file than the one in $HOME

 ```
 vim $HOME/.pyxstitch.config